eclipse-tractusx/managed-simple-data-exchanger-frontend/docs/Arc42.md

 - Parsing of CSV file/manual Entry for Parts and Relationships.
 - Integration with Digital Twin registry.
 - Utilization of EDC to provide data and consume data.
+- Integration with simple policies management.
 - Integration with Portal Service to validate BPN's Numbers as well as get the Connectors URL details of companies.
 - Integration Keycloak authentication for security.
 - Integration BPN Discovery service to support decentralized DTR.
+- Integration Policy-hub for Policy management.

 <br />